ajvincent/ts-morph-structures/docs/guides/StructureClasses.md

 In ts-morph, [structures](https://ts-morph.com/manipulation/structures) represent the abstract syntax trees of source files and their descendant nodes... at least partially.
 If you have a structure, you can create an equivalent node from it.

-Structures themselves are somewhat opaque in `ts-morph`.
-The documentation on them is sparse.
-If you don't have one to start with, you can read the documentation on the ts-morph website (hardly complete) or the `ts-morph` source code to figure out how to create one.
-There are lots of little details to get right.

-The structure classes from ts-morph-structures exist to fill this gap.

 ## Philosophy of the structure classes

 - Compatible with `ts-morph` API's